 David and I look at each other and tip-toe off, find the Fearless cradle ourselves and decide to deal with the removal at another time.

 I start the engine.
 David throws the lines aboard, hops in.
-I put the boat into forward, and just like that, she starts moving.
-Last time I piloted a boat was 20 years ago, but she is so easy to move I have no issue at all taking her away from the dock and out into the lake.
+I put the boat into forward, and just like that, she starts moving, away from the dock and out into the lake.
 Once out, I up the revs – damn, a huge squeal.
 We didn’t tighten the alternator up enough, the belt is slipping.
 But no worries, we have two batteries at full charge, enough to get us across even with zero charge from the engine.
 We rev the engine down and the belt grips again, so we trade speed for silence and are on our merry way.

 My day has improved.

 There’s a connection with the boat – the thing I was scared of most was being scared of her.
 Turns out I am not.
 I am aware of my limitations, my beginner-status, my lack of experience, but I am not scared.
-And the Fearless doesn’t hate me.
+And Fearless doesn’t hate me.
 She moves smoothly, gracefully, deliberately through the water.
-Even I, a total novice, can feel how capable she is, that this is what she was built to do.
+I can feel how capable she is, that this is what she was built to do.